 The canned, green chiles that you can buy are usually Anaheims.

 Peppers are the perfect stuffing vessel for any type of food for a few reasons.
 First, you can find stuffed peppers in almost all cuisines and diets.
 Secondly, there's really no limit to what you can stuff a pepper with.
 They're perfect for meat, chicken, cheese, grains, seafood, as well as any kind of veggie.
 And lastly, although they are delicious in their raw, fresh state, peppers hold up well to all kinds of cooking methods.
 They can be baked, roasted, grilled or cooked in a slow cooker.

-Because we consume most hot peppers as seasonings, we don’t usually eat enough of them for any real nutritional benefit.
-The larger chile peppers, however, such as Anaheims, and Poblano peppers, have the same nutritional benefits are sweet peppers.
-Therefore, they are very high in Vitamin C, Vitamin A , Vitamin B6, Vitamin E, Folate, antioxidants, and fibre.
+Because we consume most hot peppers as seasonings, we don't usually eat enough of them for any real nutritional benefit.
+The larger chile peppers, however, such as Anaheims, and Poblano peppers, have the same nutritional benefits as sweet peppers.
+Therefore, they are very high in Vitamin C, Vitamin A, Vitamin B6, Vitamin E, Folate, antioxidants, and fibre.

 Fun Facts About Chile Peppers

 - All peppers start out green, and many have several colour changes as they ripen, from green to yellow, to red, and some even to purple or black.

 - The seeds are not the hottest part of the pepper.
 The part with the highest concentration of capsaicin (heat) is the white membrane which attaches the seeds to the fruit.